 If the UE is to be switched off, the UE shall try for a period of 5 seconds to send the DEREGISTRATION REQUEST message.
 During this period, the UE may be switched off as soon as the DEREGISTRATION REQUEST message has been sent.

-If the network indicated support for the unavailability period in the last registration procedure; and an event is triggered in the UE that would make the UE unavailable for a certain period, the use of unavailability period is not due to NR satellite access discontinuous coverage and the UE is unable to store its 5GMM and 5GSM contexts, the UE shall include the unavailability period duration in the Unavailability information IE, set the Unavailability type to "unavailability due to UE reasons" and set the De-registration type to "Normal de-registration" in the DEREGISTRATION REQUEST message.
+If the network indicated support for the unavailability period in the last registration procedure; and an event is triggered in the UE that would make the UE unavailable for a certain period, the use of unavailability period is not due to NR satellite access discontinuous coverage and the UE is unable to store its 5GMM and 5GSM contexts, the UE shall include the unavailability period duration in the Unavailability information IE, set the Unavailability type to "unavailability due to UE reasons" and set the De-registration type IE to "Normal de-registration" in the DEREGISTRATION REQUEST message.
 The UE shall start the timer T3521 and enter the state 5GMM-DEREGISTERED-INITIATED.

 If the UE is sending the DEREGISTRATION REQUEST message from 5GMM-IDLE mode and the UE needs to send non-cleartext IEs, the UE shall send the DEREGISTRATION REQUEST message including the NAS message container IE as described in subclause 4.4.6.